Geeeva/Dining-room/README.md

 - **Redux**
 - **External library - Normalize.css**

-Project demonstrates project with restaurant overview.
+React project demonstrates restaurant overview.
-Restoran data has been extracted from 2 json files.
+Restaurant data has been extracted from 2 json files.
-Restoran list is sorted in descending order, with max 12 resturants per page.
+Restaurant list is sorted in descending order, with max 12 resturants per page.
 Resturants can be filtered based on min. and max. price in dollars.
 Filtering & Pagination have been implemented based on connection with Redux store.

 #Steps to run this project:

 - **git clone https://github.com/Geeeva/Dining-room.git**
-- **cd Shopping-cart**
+- **cd Dining-room**
 - **npm install**
 - **npm start**